-As trustee, Francis is authorized to make distributions of trust interest to Redmond at least four times a year and up to once a month — but only from interest earned by the trust, not the $4.5 million principal balance.
+As the trustee, Francis is authorized to make distributions of trust interest to Redmond at least four times a year and up to once a month — but only from interest earned by the trust, not the $4.5 million principal balance.

 Redmond is only entitled to a portion of the principal if it's necessary for health care purposes.
 Even then, these distributions are left to the discretion of Richard Francis.
 It was reported at the time that Redmond had a problem with drug dependency and this has since been substantiated.

 Fawcett's Gift to Her Father

 The sum of $500,000 was left in a lifetime trust for the benefit of Ms. Fawcett's father, James Fawcett, who was still living at the time of his daughter's death.
 Her only sibling, a sister, died in 2001, and her mother died in 2005.

 Mr. Fawcett died in August 2010 at the age of 92.
 Producer Richard Francis was named as the trustee of this trust as well.
 Ms. Fawcett's trust agreement provided that anything remaining in his trust was to be added to Redmond's trust when Mr. Fawcett passed away.

 The sum of $100,000 was left outright to an ex-boyfriend, Gregory Lawrence Lott.
 Rumors circulated after Ms. Fawcett's death that she was still involved with Mr. Lott immediately before her passing.

 The Farrah Fawcett Foundation

-This private foundation was founded by Ms. Fawcett in 2007 and its website states that its mission is to provide funding for cutting-edge cancer research and prevention.
+This private foundation was founded by Ms. Fawcett in 2007 and its mission is to provide funding for cutting-edge cancer research and prevention.
 It aims to help those struggling with cancer with an emphasis on anal and pediatric cancers.

 What Did Farrah Fawcett Do Right or Wrong?